 Betsy Horne has been awarded several prestigious prizes including first place at the Neustädter Meistersinger Voice Competition and the Vera and Volker Doppelfeld Foundation Prize at the International Chamber Opera Schloss Rheinsberg.
 In the Fall of 2007, a jury including Christa Ludwig, Brigitte Fassbaender and Charles Spencer awarded Betsy Horne the second prize at the 5th annual Hilde Zadek International Voice Competition at the Musikverein in Vienna, Austria.

-Betsy Horne is currently studying with Brazilian soprano Neumar DeKanel-Starling.
+Betsy Horne studies with Brazilian soprano Neumar DeKanel-Starling.